Mellanox/libvma/README.txt

 VMA_SELECT_POLL_OS_RATIO
 This will enable polling of the OS file descriptors while user thread calls select() or poll() and the VMA is busy in the offloaded sockets polling loop.
-This will result in a signle poll of the not-offloaded sockets every VMA_SELECT_POLL_RATIO offlaoded sockets (CQ) polls.
+This will result in a single poll of the not-offloaded sockets every VMA_SELECT_POLL_RATIO offloaded sockets (CQ) polls.
-When disabled, only offlaoded sockets are polled.
+When disabled, only offloaded sockets are polled.
 (See VMA_SELECT_POLL for more info)
 Disable with 0
 Default value is 10